thatLeaflet/librewolf-snap/README.md

 Note: This is an unofficial repackaging and is not endorsed by the upstream project.
-Additionally, this package is probably has broken sandboxing and should only be used for testing purposes.
 The upstream Librewolf project can be found [here](https://librewolf.net/).
+Additionally,
+- this package is probably has broken sandboxing
+- missing functionality due to minimal snap permissions
+- will not automatically update
+- may not get timely updates
+- should only be used for testing purposes.

 ## Want to build the snap yourself?